sphinx-contrib/apidoc/README.rst

    You may also wish to remove the entirety of the ``[build_sphinx]`` section, should you wish to build docs using ``sphinx-build`` instead.

-Once done, your output should work exactly as before.
+Once done, your output should look similar to previously.
+The main change will be in the aforementioned ``modules.rst``, which uses a nested layout compared to the flat layout of the ``autoindex.rst`` file.

 Links
 -----